shambhavisivan/cs-ui-components/cs-ui-demo/src/GettingStarted.md

 ## Unit Tests & UUID
-* This library's form components are using a UUID package for the semantic connection of a component and its label.
-The UUID package relies on JavaScript Crypto API and it can cause Jenkins test errors across projects.
+* The library's form components use a UUID package for semantic connections of components and their respective labels.
+The UUID package relies on the JavaScript Crypto API and it can cause Jenkins test errors across products.
-* To resolve the error place the code below to tests setup file of your project:
+* To bypass such errors, place the following code chunk in the test setup file of the product:

 ```ts
 Object.defineProperty(global, 'crypto', {